sqlstudent144/SQL-Server-Scripts/README.md

 **Standard disclaimer: You use scripts off of the web at your own risk.
 I fully expect this script to work without issue but I've been known to be wrong before.**

+*Not all of the code here is mine.
+These are the scripts I use on a regular basis and where I've gotten a script from someone else, if possible, I've included the link at the top of the script.
+If I didn't write it but can't find/remember where I got it from I'll put a note to that effect.*

 Instruction Video: https://www.youtube.com/watch?v=dQw4w9WgXcQ

+## Detail on the permissions scripts and how they work.
+(I did write these.)

 ## sp_SrvPermissions
 This stored procedure returns 3 data sets.
 The first dataset is the list of server